purescript/purescript/CHANGELOG.d/feature_display roles in html docs.md

-  Since role annotations are an advanced feature and since most type parameters' roles are the `representational` role, the `phantom` and `nominal` role annotations are displayed in documentation whereas the `representational` role is not, similar to "unintersting" kind signatures.
+  Since role annotations are an advanced feature and since most type parameters' roles are the `representational` role, the `phantom` and `nominal` role annotations are displayed in documentation whereas the `representational` role is not, similar to "uninteresting" kind signatures.

   Lastly, FFI declarations like below...